Annual Notifications

 FERPA

 The federal Family Educational Rights and Privacy Act (FERPA) provides parents/guardians and students who are 18 years of age or older (known as “eligible students”) with certain rights with respect to the student’s education records.
+Parents/guardians and eligible students have the right to:

 Protection of Pupil Rights Amendment (PPRA)